 We were back in the car just before sunset and off to our next stop.
-After eight days on the road and camping we decided to take a break from our van and book a couple of nights in a Tuscan villa just outside Lucca.
+After eight days on our road trip through Italy, and camping, we decided to take a break from our van and book a couple of nights in a Tuscan villa just outside Lucca.
 The villa (which we booked through airBnB) was absolutely stunning.
 A private room and bathroom, attached to the main house and our own private patio in the hills to sit and adore the incredible views from.
 Hosts, Robert and Katinka, were a dream, greeting us with wine which we drank on their beautiful terrace.
 They also provided a really nice breakfast on the patio and left us alone all day to sunbathe and take in our surroundings.
 It was totally perfect!

 I almost don’t want to give you the link because it was so special… But, since you’ve read down this far, here you go